 It seems this step should be obvious, but you’d be surprised at some of the t-shirts you can find these days.
 Test the quality of your t-shirts by getting honest opinions from others, preferably people who are within your target audience.

-5. Know the finances.
+5. Know the finances of starting a business

 Once you know what you plan on doing, get an idea of how much everything is gonna cost you.
 When you start producing and selling t-shirts, keep track of all of your expenses.
 Get screen printing quotes from several printers and compare prices to get the best deal, without sacrificing quality.
 Add in the cost for labeling, hang tagging, bagging, or whatever other finishing options you might use.
 Don’t forget the shipping envelopes, boxes, and product storage.
 Don’t be fooled by the hundreds of new t-shirt start-ups you see these days; starting a t-shirt business isn’t cheap.
 A lot of this should also help you decide how much you should charge for your clothing.